 - Hike to Lookout Point for spectacular Lake Tahoe views (take Reservoir Drive to second right at Lakeview Avenue, stay left at the Y on Lakeview.
 Continue .6 miles to the fire road entrance on the left).

-- Bike or hike the Flume Trail.
+- Bike or hike the Flume Trail and the East Shore Trail.

 - Enjoy the Lake Tahoe Shakespeare Festival at Sand Harbor in one of the world’s most scenic outdoor amphitheaters.